AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-device-system-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Device](http://hl7.org/fhir/R4/device.html) that are supported.

-The [Device](http://hl7.org/fhir/R4/device.html) resource as profiled as a system device is used within the context of a referencing resource.
+The [Device](http://hl7.org/fhir/R4/device.html) resource, profiled as a SystemDevice, is used within the context of a referencing resource.

 This profile is designed to set a Device standard for:
 * Recording or updating a system device referenced by another resource